 The NEB also allowed the Indigenous Caucus for Trans Mountain (IAMC) to take one of the time slots and testify on the very first first day (ahead of most of the Coast Salish nations).
 The IAMC “does not represent any Indigenous nations.”
 They are a body made up of foreign First Nations individuals who should not have been allowed to testify.

 It appears that the NEB hopes to take their testimony and plant it into the Coast Salish testimony to create the illusion that the West Coast nations aren’t in consensus.
 Culturally, this in itself is a “critical error” as it’s an insult to the nations who came to testify, and even more so to those who weren’t allowed to.

 The transcripts are problematic.
 There might be intentional errors in the transcripts.
 Here’s one example with my comment:

 As my comment is pretty small I’ll reiterate: This is a critical error in transcription.
 Elder John Elliott is talking about the death of his “nation” (not nature) if the killer whale is destroyed.
-This changes the meaning drastically in the NEB’s
+This changes the meaning drastically in the NEB’s favour.

 A judge skimming through the oral evidence transcripts would miss this plea for help as it’s been removed.
-There are several errors like this that I came across (like Tribal Journeys renamed “travel journeys”, etc.) in
+There are several errors like this that I came across (like Tribal Journeys renamed “travel journeys”, etc.) in the transcripts.